 Below is a description of some of the accommodation types and approximate rates.
-While standards will vary, all of the accommodation options outlined in this document have been assessed by Le Cordon Bleu New Zealand as being of an acceptable standard.
+While standards will vary, all accommodation options outlined in this document have been assessed by Le Cordon Bleu New Zealand as being of an acceptable standard.

 Hostel living is a very convenient accommodation option as it allows students to live close to the campus in a warm and comfortable environment.
-The following table has a list of accommodation providers that provide single rooms with shared facilities, all within easy walking distance of the school.
+The following table has a list of accommodation providers that provide single rooms with shared facilities, all within an easy walking distance of the school.
 Hostel rooms are usually (but not always) furnished with a bed, desk and wardrobe, with communal spaces for cooking and relaxing with other students.
 Hostel living is a great way to meet other students and a good option for those who want to be located close to the school and the vibrant dining and entertainment district in Wellington.
-However, bear in mind that student hostel living are for those who are more socially active and outgoing as you will be living in a mix with other university students.
+However, bear in mind that student hostel living is for those who are more socially active and outgoing as you will be living in a mix with other university students.
 If you value your quiet time, this may not be a good fit.

 Some apartments are managed through private letting agencies.
 A list of letting agencies is provided below:

-Private Flatting / House Sharing
+Private Flatting / House sharing

-Staying with a homestay family is a good option for international students that want to live in a family environment and practice their English.
-Le Cordon Bleu New Zealand works with a partner institute to provide high quality Homestay services.
-All families are assessed for suitability, and each family has a contractual obligation to meet minimum standards, for example a warm and comfortable bedroom, and a friendly and comfortable environment.
-Homestay houses are not usually situated within walking distance of the Cordon Bleu campus, and students applying for homestay accommodation should be prepared to travel up to 35 minutes by public transport.
-Weekly homestay fees are for full board and include 3 meals a day, 7 days a week.
+Staying with a homestay family is a good option for international students who want to live in a family environment and practice their English.
+It is a great way to acclimatise to a new country and get to know the surroundings.Le Cordon Bleu New Zealand works with Host Families NZ to provide high-quality homestay services.
+All families are assessed for suitability, and each family has a contractual obligation to meet minimum standards, for example, a warm and comfortable bedroom, and a friendly and comfortable environment.
+Homestay houses are usually not within walking distance of our campus, and students applying for homestay accommodation should be prepared to travel to school by public transport.
+Click here to apply directly on the Host Families NZ website.